 Ostergaard left New York in 1977, and after receiving encouragement from Betty Parsons, spent the next five years perfecting his pillow sculptures.
 He returned to painting in 1980 creating large, lyrical and colorful canvases.
 Once again, Ostergaard was enjoying the physicality of painting and in love with color.

 Since 1990, Ostergaard has lived in the Palm Springs, CA area and has traveled extensively, continuing to develop his expressive vocabulary in his unique paintings and sculpture.
-Glenn and his husband David, are founding benefactors of the Kaplan-Ostergaard Glass Center at the Palm Springs Art Museum where they are currently guest curators.
+Glenn and his husband David, are founding benefactors of the Kaplan-Ostergaard Glass Center at the Palm Springs Art Museum.